mrcnski/believeobey.live/_posts/2025-07-21-a-case-for-morning-to-morning-shabbat.md

 ---
-title: A Case For Morning To Morning Shabbat
+title: "A Case For Morning To Morning Shabbat"
 categories: torah
 toc: true
 more: true